swade1987/hands-on-with-kubernetes-workshop/README.md

 ## Destroying everything once finished

-To remove the droplets from Digital Ocean execute the following from your local machine.
+To remove the droplets from Digital Ocean execute the following **from your virtual machine**.

 ```
-$ cd terraform
+$ cd /home/vagrant/hands-on-with-kubernetes-workshop/terraform
 $ terraform destroy --force
 ```